 OTHER JOBS TO CONSIDER:

-It’s a good time to spruce up your garden furniture ready for Summer BBQs and entertaining.
-If like me, your BBQ is in need of a very good clean and your furniture could do with a wash down/varnish – now’s the time to do it!
+It’s a good time to spruce up your garden furniture ready for summer BBQs and entertaining.
+If your BBQ is in need of a very good clean and your furniture could do with a wash down/varnish – now’s the time to do it!

 Stake tall perennials to prevent wind damage to flower spikes.
-Train and tie in Sweet Peas to supports to encourage them to climb for a good display.
+Train and tie in Sweet Peas to supports to encourage them to climb for a good display, pinch out the tips to help thicken the plant.

 Once new plantings have established, you can start to sock new fish ponds with fish.
 Start stocking and feeding when the water is warm.
 Continue to remove blanketweed from ponds by twirling it around on a stick.
 Trim hedges frequently to allow wildlife to shelter and feed.
 Keep your birdbaths topped up.